Visit our online Jewelry Shop

 Goldette

-Hallmarks: Goldette NYC and Goldette
+Also Goldette NYC

 R.J.
 Graziano